akka/akka/akka-docs/rst/scala/persistence.rst

 ------------------

 A journal plugin either extends ``SyncWriteJournal`` or ``AsyncWriteJournal``.  ``SyncWriteJournal`` is an actor that should be extended when the storage backend API only supports synchronous, blocking writes.
-The methods to be implemented in this case are:
+In this case, the methods to be implemented are:

 .. includecode:: ../../../akka-persistence/src/main/scala/akka/persistence/journal/SyncWriteJournal.scala#journal-plugin-api

 ``AsyncWriteJournal`` is an actor that should be extended if the storage backend API supports asynchronous, non-blocking writes.
-The methods to be implemented in that case are:
+In this case, the methods to be implemented are:

 .. includecode:: ../../../akka-persistence/src/main/scala/akka/persistence/journal/AsyncWriteJournal.scala#journal-plugin-api

-Message replays are always asynchronous, therefore, any journal plugin must implement:
+Message replays and sequence number recovery are always asynchronous, therefore, any journal plugin must implement:

-.. includecode:: ../../../akka-persistence/src/main/scala/akka/persistence/journal/AsyncReplay.scala#journal-plugin-api
+.. includecode:: ../../../akka-persistence/src/main/scala/akka/persistence/journal/AsyncRecovery.scala#journal-plugin-api

 A journal plugin can be activated with the following minimal configuration: